rppicomidi/ideacentreStick300-T100TA-linux/README.md

 ## Why Xubuntu 22.04
 I already have experience with Ubuntu-based distributions, and Xubuntu Linux is a light(er) weight Linux than the standard Ubuntu Linux distribution.
-I like the Xfce desktop, and Xubuntu 22.04 will be supported for a long time.
+I like the Xfce desktop, and Xubuntu 22.04 and its successors will hopefully be supported for a long time.

 ## Problems to solve